Programs from Community Council of Greater Dallas.

-Staff from the non-profit Urban Community Center Of North Texas will work with clients and help them both achieve and also maintain self-sufficiency.
+Staff from the non-profit Community Council of Greater Dallas will work with clients and help them both achieve and also maintain self-sufficiency.
 Help is available so that they can overcome barriers to employment and assist them with eliminating challenges that have resulted in dependency.
 The self-sufficiency focuses on improving the ability of family members to gain training and education and also become job ready.
 Clients will be put into a position in which they can develop social competence to improve their income and overall living conditions.
 Some of the specific Family Self-Sufficiency Services available include.

 Local programs and centers provide job readiness, placement, and career development workshops.
 Monthly recruitment is provided by area employers in partnership with the League and other agencies.
-The Urban Community Center Of North Texas Workforce Readiness Training can assist qualified job seekers who need new skills for entering or re-entering the workforce.
+The Community Council of Greater Dallas Workforce Readiness Training can assist qualified job seekers who need new skills for entering or re-entering the workforce.
 Workshops, training and more is offered.
 Some special resources are also offered for youth or seniors that live in the Dallas County region and that need employment.

 Head Start is another federally funded program.
 It is an option for preschool age children in Dallas County that range in age from 3-5 years old.
 This will help put the child on path to a strong educational foundation and also help with basic needs such as food, medical care, and similar items.